 'Twas a day or two before Thanksgiving and all through my house, was a lady scrambling to make a lot of stuff.
 Maybe you felt the same way too.
 Tuesday night was filled with making goodies for potlucks at work.
 Wednesday night was filled with making things for Thanksgiving.

-To make my life easier, I had picked up this brand new cookie set from Trader Joe’s.
+To make my life easier, I picked up this brand new cookie set from Trader Joe's.
 Three separate tins, three separate flavors of cookies.
 Now, by no means does this mean you need to make all three in one sitting.
 But I figured with a class of hungry teenagers, the cookies will either sit there or be demolished within minutes.

-I’m happy to report, there were no leftover cookies from this set.
+I'm happy to report, that there were no leftover cookies from this set.
 And yes, I made all three in one evening.